SleekView for PublishPress Capabilities: roles & users as tables

 Common questions about SleekView for PublishPress Capabilities

 WordPress core stores roles in the wp_user_roles option (a serialized array in wp_options) and per-user capabilities in usermeta under the wp_capabilities key.
-PublishPress Capabilities edits both — SleekView reads both and presents them as flat tables.
+PublishPress Capabilities edits both.
+SleekView reads both, unpacks the serialized data, and presents them as flat queryable tables.

 Yes. usermeta.wp_capabilities stores the user's role(s) plus any directly-assigned capabilities.
-SleekView surfaces extras as a separate column so admins can spot privilege drift.
+SleekView surfaces extras as a separate count column and as an expandable detail per row, so admins can spot privilege drift across an entire user base in one view.

 Yes.
-Capabilities stores backups as serialized options.
-SleekView reads them as a backup-history view with timestamp, role count, and capability count visible.
+PublishPress Capabilities stores backups as serialized options.
+SleekView reads them as a backup-history view with timestamp, role count, and capability count visible per backup.
+Useful for spotting when a capability was last present in a role definition.

 Yes.
-SleekView views are per-site by default, but you can build a network-level view that aggregates role definitions across sites — useful for spotting drift in a multisite.
+SleekView views are per-site by default, but you can build a network-level view that aggregates role definitions across sites — useful for spotting drift in a multisite where each site's role definitions can diverge over time.
+Network admins gain a single audit surface.

 Yes.
-Any view exports to CSV with the visible columns — useful for compliance audits, security reviews, or handing role definitions to a network admin.
+Any view exports to CSV with the visible columns — useful for compliance audits, security reviews, or handing role definitions to a network admin or security consultant.
+The export honors the active filter so a "users with admin capabilities" export contains exactly those users.

 Pricing